MIDS-scaling-up/v2/week05/labs/lab_digits.md

 #### Intro

 This assumes that you completed lab 3, have started the digits container and have it running on port 5001.
 In this lab, we are using the Jetson as a tiny inexensive desktop computer with a GPU.
+It really wasn't meant to be used for model training, but as you will see, it is quite possible.

 #### The training set

 We prepared an image dataset, it is located here: http://169.44.201.108:7002/tset/ Please take a few minutes to aquaint yourself with it.
 As you can see, the structure is simple: there is a bunch of directories which correspond to class names, with images underneath that correspond to that class.
 Note that some directories are empty, and that's OK.
 Many public data sets share the same structure.